ualberta-rcg/python-cluster/_episodes/interactive.md

 Batch jobs are great, but you need to implement them correctly before they will work.

 It's quite unsatisfying having to run a job just to find out if it will work or not.
-This is particularly true if you are experiencing long wait times, just to have a job fail in a few seconds or minutes.
+This is particularly true if your jobs are experiencing long wait times in the scheduler queue, just to have a job fail in a few seconds or minutes.

-Interactive jobs let you have a better turn around time while sorting your job out -- the scheduler gives you the resources you want, and connects you to a compute node to try things out.
+Interactive jobs let you have a better turnaround time while figuring your job out -- the scheduler gives you the resources you want, and connects you to a terminal session on the compute node to try things out.

 They also give an opportunity to run monitoring tools to see how your program is faring.

 ## Use `salloc` instead of `sbatch`

-Let's take the CPU prime example from last time (the GPU example would be great to try, but we don't have enough GPUs to ensure a reasonable waiting time for all students).
+Let's take the CPU prime example from an earlier lesson (the GPU example would be great to try, but we don't have enough GPUs to ensure a reasonable waiting time for all students).

 **`submit-cpu.sh`**